Sam Elliott (cricketer)

 Samuel M. Elliott (born 18 February 2000) is an Australian cricketer.

 In May 2019, Elliott was awarded a rookie contract with Victoria ahead of the 2019–20 season.
 He made his List A debut on 8 April 2021, for Victoria in the 2020–21 Marsh One-Day Cup.
 He made his Twenty20 debut on 5 December 2021, for the Melbourne Stars in the 2021–22 Big Bash League season.
 He made his first class debut for Victoria on 24 November 2022, against Tasmania in the 2022–23 Sheffield Shield.

 In September 2024, Elliott took 7/12 against Tasmania in the 2024–25 One-Day Cup, the best figures by a Victorian in the domestic one-day competition.

 Personal life

-Elliott's father, Matthew, played Test cricket for Australia.
-His brother, Will, is an Australian rules footballer who currently plays for the Northern Bullants in the Victorian Football League (VFL).
+Elliott's father, Matthew Elliot, played Test cricket for Australia.
+His brother, Will, is an Australian rules footballer who currently plays for Werribee Football Club in the Victorian Football League (VFL) after the AFL killed off his old team, the Northern Bullants.